In Depth: Cheers and Fears in $283 Billion Bank-Tech Lending Tie-Up

 “Regulators love (such loan business) as much as they hate it,” a bank loan officer told Caixin.

-Earlier this week, the China Banking and Insurance Regulatory Commission (CBIRC) barred institutions helping lenders market loans from offering any yield guarantees.
+Earlier this week, the China Banking and Insurance Regulatory Commission (CBIRC) barred institutions that are helping lenders market loans from offering any yield guarantees.
 It also warned banks to tighten internal risk controls.

 Local banking authorities in Zhejiang, Shanghai and Beijing issued guidelines to regulate the joint business involving local banks and ordered lenders to cap the size of such business.
 However, there’s no clear nationwide regulatory framework governing the new fintech lending industry.

 Conventional banks are taking unconventional steps to expand the reach of their lending.
-Under partnerships with the likes of Ant Financial and Tencent Holdings, banks provide funds for internet companies to repackage into various loan products — often higher-interest consumer loans —to market to their massive user bases.
+Under partnerships with the likes of Ant Financial and Tencent Holdings Ltd., banks provide funds for internet companies to repackage into various loan products — often higher-interest consumer loans — to market to their massive user bases.
 Sometimes internet companies put their own funds into the lending pool, making some products similar to syndicated loans.

 As banks scramble to find high-quality investments amid slowing economic growth, such business is attractive as it creates “astonishing returns with very low bad-loan ratios,” a bank manager said.

-Ant Financial, WeBank and Pingan Easy Money account for a combined 90% of the total joint lending market, followed by smaller players including Sichuan-based XWBank, JD.com’s fintech arm JD Digits and Baidu Inc.
+Ant Financial, WeBank and Pingan Easy Money account for a combined 90% of the total joint lending market, followed by smaller players including Sichuan-based XWBank, JD.com Inc.’s fintech arm JD Digits and Baidu Inc.

 A source from Ant Financial said the company has joined with banks to extend loans worth hundreds of billions of yuan.
 Ant Financial didn’t comment on the figure when asked by Caixin but said it has formed partnerships with 400 financial institutions and will expand to 1,000 in the next two years.